 Plus, it might help with planning routes on mountain roads.
 As they tend to be winding, simple predictions without geometry consideration might be too primitive.

-In-vehicle display systems — particularly the instrument cluster — are increasingly becoming a popular service partner for the driver.
+In-vehicle display systems of an electric car road trip planner — particularly the instrument cluster — are increasingly becoming a popular service partner for the driver.
 Aside from the instrument cluster, the head-up display is rapidly gaining importance as a source of information.
 As the main output, these systems make it possible to read and verify the critical indicators of EV.
 But field testing could not be complete without an analysis tool – CAN bus monitor.
 During each test drive, the data traffic between ECUs is recorded by loggers from the bus systems and could be even accessed and configured already on the route.
 There could be different interfaces (channels) selected: Analog-in, Flex-Ray, CAN-HS, LIN, CAN-LS, Digital-in, or even Ethernet.
 Afterward, recorded and downloaded data can be converted into the needed format and on the exact log level.
 It is crucial for function validation, load tests, quality control, or simple debugging of the software.

 Heading for the destination